Smiley: Art and fashion

 As part of his early works, anti-consumerist graffiti artist Banksy frequently incorporated the smiley face into his art.
 The first of his major works that included a smiley was his Flying Copper portrait, which was completed in 2004.
 It was during a period when Banksy experimented with creating portraits on canvas and paper.
 He also used the smiley in 2005 to replace the Grim Reaper's face.
-The image became known as "grin reaper" In 2007, In 2007, The Smiley Company partnered with Moschino for the campaign, "Smiley for Moschino.
+The image became known as "grin reaper" In 2007, The Smiley Company partnered with Moschino for the campaign "Smiley for Moschino."

 During the COVID-19 pandemic, fashion label Pull & Bear announced they would be releasing t-shirts with a smiley design incorporated on the front.
 Other fashion labels that have used the smiley on their garments include H&M and Zara.
 The smiley has also featured on high-end fashion lines, including Fendi and Moncler.
 High-end French jeweller Valerie Messika produced white gold and yellow pendants, which contained a smiley face.

 For the 50th birthday of the Smiley, Galeries Lafayette in Paris, Beijing, and Shanghai, as well as 10 Nordstrom department stores, sold limited-edition smiley products to commemorate the anniversary.
 During the same year, Lee Jeans announced the launch of a new clothing collection, Lee x Smiley.

 Gaming

 In 1980, Namco released the now-famous Pac-Man, a yellow-faced cartoon character.
 In 2008, the video game Battlefield: Bad Company featured a yellow smiley as part of its branding.
 The smiley appeared throughout the game and also on the cover.
 The smiley normally appeared on the side of a grenade, which became synonymous with the Battlefield series.

 The 1987 Atari ST game MIDI Maze, released on other platforms as Faceball 2000, features round, yellow Smileys as enemies.
 When a player is eliminated, these enemies taunt the player with the phrase "Have a nice day".

 The Pokémon Ditto is based on the smiley face.
 Game Freak's staff described Ditto as "the weirdest Pokémon" in the franchise.

+In 2026, the smiley became associated with an internet meme surrounding the Minecraft horror web series Verity, in which the titular antagonist is a yellow smiley face character.